Non-local computation and the black hole interior: Introduction

 \textbf{Outline of our article} In section \ref{sec:ads-bcft} we describe the AdS/BCFT correspondence, our prescription for relating entangled BCFT states to bulk AdS geometries.
 In section \ref{sec:tasks} we review an earlier framework for relating quantum information processing tasks in the bulk and boundary perspectives, into which we can fit our construction.

-In section \ref{sec:BTZholes} we discuss behind the horizon interactions in the planar BTZ black hole.
-Section \ref{sec:generaldblackholecase} gives our general construction relating behind the horizon interactions and non-local computation in the context of planar black holes.
-Section \ref{sec:BTZsolution} describe a more concrete setting, the planar BTZ black hole, where more quantitative details can be determined.
+In section \ref{sec:BTZholes} we begin discussing behind the horizon interactions.
+Section \ref{sec:generaldblackholecase} gives our general construction relating behind the horizon interactions and non-local computation in the context of black holes.
+Section \ref{sec:BTZsolutionPeriodic} applies the construction to the BTZ black hole, where we can solve explicitly for the relevant extremal surfaces.
+Section \ref{sec:BTZsolutionWithBranes} repeats this discussion for the planar black hole ended by ETW branes.

+In section \ref{sec:signature} we make use of our construction to point out a boundary signature of `early' interior collisions.
+We find that scattering in the interior before an extremal surface leads to a large mutual information between associated boundary regions.

-In section \ref{sec:finitedmodel} we point out that the entanglement between our BCFTs can be well approximated by a state in a finite dimensional Hilbert space.
-This allows a stronger connection between existing bounds on non-local computation given in the quantum information literature, typically proven for finite dimensional systems, and constraints on interactions happening in a holographic geometry.
+In section \ref{sec:finitedmodel} we point out that the entanglement between two BCFTs can be well approximated by a state in a finite dimensional Hilbert space.
+Using our BCFT based construction, this allows a stronger connection between existing bounds on non-local computation given in the quantum information literature, typically proven for finite dimensional systems, and constraints on interactions happening in a holographic geometry.

 In section \ref{sec:AdS2+1computations} we revisit the global AdS$_{2+1}$ setting, discussed in earlier works \cite{may2019quantum,may2020holographic,may2021quantum,dolev2022holography}.
-Here, we point out that the same ETW brane techniques allow a new perspective on the relationship between bulk interactions and non-local computation.
+Here, we point out that ETW brane techniques allow a new perspective on the relationship between bulk interactions and non-local computation.
 The principle claim is that interactions happening in the bulk can be reproduced as non-local computations, using entanglement related to the size of the region in which they occur.
 For large regions, the entanglement needed approaches the area of the region, up to an additive constant.
+These points were discussed earlier but we remove the heuristics of the previous argument.
 In \ref{sec:globalhigherdim} we briefly discuss how to extend the connection between non-local computation and bulk interaction to global AdS$_{d+1}$ for $d>2$.

 In section \ref{sec:discussion} we conclude with some remarks and open questions.

 \textbf{Summary of notation:} Spacetime notation: \begin{itemize} \item We use italic capital letters $\mathcal{A}, \mathcal{B}, \mathcal{C}, \dots$ for boundary spacetime regions. \item The entanglement wedge of a boundary region $\mathcal{A}$ is denoted by $E_{\mathcal{A}}$. \item The quantum extremal surface associated to region $\mathcal{A}$ is denoted $\gamma_{\mathcal{A}}$. \item We use plain capital letters $A, B, C, \dots$ to refer to bulk spacetime regions. \item We use $J^\pm(A)$ to denote the causal future or past of region $A$ taken in the bulk geometry, and $\hat{J}^\pm(\mathcal{A})$ to denote the causal future or past of $\mathcal{A}$ within the boundary spacetime. \end{itemize} Quantum notation: \begin{itemize} \item We use capital letters to denote quantum systems $A,B,C,...$ \item We use boldface, script capital letters for quantum channels, $\mathbfcal{N}(\cdot)$, $\mathbfcal{T}(\cdot)$,... \item We use boldface capital letters to denote unitaries or isometries, $\mathbf{U}, \mathbf{V},...$ \end{itemize}